 Other collaborators and fellow travelers will be joining us along the way.

 HOW MUCH DOES IT COST?

 ONE WORD: Free.
-We hope later on to be rolling out paid subscription content beyond what we offer for free.
-We also offer boutique, affordable multimedia production, with the same quality we hope you find in this digital magazine.
-Details on that to come.
-Meanwhile, subscribe to our free newsletter.
-(Shout-out to the substack.com platform, which we highly recommend if you’re looking to launch a low-cost, no-cost multimedia newsletter).
+We hope later on to be rolling out paid subscription content and sponsors beyond what we offer for free.
+We also offer boutique, affordable multimedia production, of the same quality you’ll find in this digital magazine.

 CAN I CONTRIBUTE?